-In two months is already Christmas again, time flies!
-While slowly in most European countries the sun gives place to clouds, rain and the first snow, in Malaga the sun is still shining merrily on a bright blue sky.
+Soon is already Christmas again, time flies!
+While slowly in most European countries the sun gives place to clouds, rain and the first snow, in Malaga the sun is still shining merrily on a bright blue sky, so why not checking some activities you can do in Christmas or New Year’s Eve in Malaga?

 A lot!
 The Andalusians and especially the people of Malaga love to celebrate and to have a good time with family and friends, and Andalusia would not be Andalusia, if not most of it would take place on the streets, as the mild weather virtually invites to it.